-Recovery Appliance sustains up to 24 TB/hour of data-protection performance per rack, the equivalent of 240 TB/hour of virtual full backups, so database administrators (DBAs) can rapidly back up and recover databases.
-Each system may be scaled up to 18 racks, providing 432 TB/hour throughput and enabling enterprises to protect more than 4 PB/hour of database data with virtual full backups.
+Recovery Appliance sustains up to 35 TB per hour of data protection performance per rack, the equivalent of 350 TB per hour of virtual full backups, so database administrators (DBAs) can rapidly back up and recover databases.
+Each system can be scaled up to 18 racks, providing 630 TB per hour throughput and letting enterprises protect more than 6 PB per hour of database data with virtual full backups.

-Optimizations with Oracle Database, including backup validation offload to the Recovery Appliance, reduce database server overhead by up to 25% (PDF) so customer’s production databases run at the highest possible performance during backups.
+Optimizations with Oracle Database, including backup validation offload to Recovery Appliance, reduce database server overhead by up to 25% (PDF) so customers' production databases run at the highest possible performance during backups.

-Recovery Appliance automation reduces database administrator (DBA) workloads, eliminating up to 80% of the manual tasks required to backup and recover a database, as described in Wikibon’s analysis (PDF).
+Recovery Appliance automation reduces database administrator (DBA) workloads, eliminating up to 80% of the manual tasks required to back up and recover a database.

 Built-in, full-stack integration reduces customers’ hardware requirements and management workloads, lowering total cost of ownership (TCO) by over 30% compared to traditional, purpose-built backup appliances.